gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'group_rekeying' parameter MAY be omitted, if the Group Manager uses the "Point-to-Point" group rekeying scheme registered in {{Section 11.14 of I-D.ietf-ace-key-groupcomm}} as rekeying scheme in the OSCORE group (OPT9).
 Its detailed use for this profile is defined in {{sec-group-rekeying-process}} of this document.
 In any other case, the 'group_rekeying' parameter MUST be included.

-As a last action, the Group Manager MUST store the Gid specified in the 'contextId' parameter of the 'key' parameter, as the Birth Gid of the joining node in the joined group (see {{Section 3 of I-D.ietf-core-oscore-groupcomm}}).
+As a last action, if the Group Manager reassigns Gid values during the group's lifetime (see {{Section 3.2.1.1 of I-D.ietf-core-oscore-groupcomm}}), the Group Manager MUST store the Gid specified in the 'contextId' parameter of the 'key' parameter, as the Birth Gid of the joining node in the joined group (see {{Section 3 of I-D.ietf-core-oscore-groupcomm}}).
 This applies also in case the node is in fact re-joining the group; in such a case, the newly determined Birth Gid overwrites the one currently stored.

 ## Receive the Joining Response {#ssec-join-resp-processing}